aaronklinker-st/example-integrated-monorepo/README.md

 https://github.com/aaronklinker-st/example-integrated-monorepo/blob/be62a4a76a3c5e56f1d7e6d60068da0201e19f60/tsconfig.json#L14-L23

 Workspace modules, like `@ui`, are imported using those aliases.
-This means they effectively imported as relative paths just like any other local TS file, instead of NPM packages inside the node_modules directory.
+This means they are imported as relative paths (just like any other local TS file), instead of NPM packages inside the node_modules directory.
 This way, you don't need to build any shared packages.

 > In fact, none of the `packages/*/package.json` contain a `build` script.